-Include NMR structures
+Exclude NMR structures

-When set to ON, NMR structures are considered as candidates.
+When set to ON, NMR structures are not considered as candidates.
 In the case of multiple states for a certain structure, the first one is considered [default = ON].

 This pertains to the apo/holo classification of candidate structures.
 When set to ON, it does not tolerate any ligands (in addition to the user-specified one(s)) in the superimposed binding sites of the candidate apo structures.
 When set to OFF, it tolerates ligands other than the user-specified one(s) in the same superimposed binding site(s).
 If the user wants to find apo structures that don't bind any ligands in the superimposed binding site(s) of the query ligand(s), this value should be set to ON [default = ON].